alvin-shi/interest-calculator/README.md

 ### Requirements
 This project was developed with Node.js `v20.17.0`.
 To install node, you can use `fnm`.
 The provided `.node-version` should also work with `nvm` but has not been tested.

 Alternatively, you can use the provided `Dockerfile`.

 ##### Linux/macOS
 ```bash
 brew install fnm
 fnm install
 ```

 ### Usage
+A [helper script](./interest-calculator) has been created to make testing this CLI easier.

 #### Locally
 ```bash
 npm install